RetroReversing/retroReversing/pages/leaks/Nintendo/OriginalSource.md

 <section class="postSection">
   <div class="css-folder css-folder-left wow slideInLeft postImage">/DATA</div>
   <div markdown="1" class="rr-post-markdown">
-This folder contains static data like graphics, pokemon and boss statistics.
+This folder contains static data like tables that can be looked up to get specific pokemon and boss statistics.

 They are all technically assembly files but they just use DefineByte (db) with data in hex format for example:
 ```